Apply for a Grant

 For full application guidelines, CLICK HERE.

-This is the first cohort of the Climate Science in Theological Education Initiative.
-For this cohort, up to 14 schools will be awarded 18-month grants in the amount of $15,000.
-Proposed project activities should be implemented between January 2024 and June 2025.
+For this cohort, schools will be awarded up to $15,000 for a 16-month grant.
+Proposed project activities should be implemented between August 2026 and December 2027.
 Grant consideration consists of a single application accompanied by required supporting documents.
 The application will be evaluated by an external review committee with final decisions made by AAAS.
 To start your application, CLICK HERE.

 Dates to Remember